Archaic Greek sculpture: Background

 More or less contemporary to the Cycladic culture was the Minoan civilization, which flourished in Crete.
 What has come down to us of its sculpture are small statues, of which the Minoan snake goddess figurines, mostly in faience, found in the royal palace of Knossos, and the Palaikastro Kouros, in ivory, gold, stone and rock crystal, are famous, but it is possible that larger works in wood were also produced.
-Their forms are much more elaborate and naturalistic than the Cycladic ones, but they have the same tendency toward frontality.
+The forms of the sculptures are much more elaborate and naturalistic than the Cycladic ones, but they have the same tendency toward frontality.
 In bronze sculpture, the Minoans showed great skill, having developed the lost-wax technique, and the period is particularly important because it consolidated a whole mythical process around the creative process, personified in the figures of the god Hephaestus, the masterful craftsman, and Daedalus, a legendary character who is credited with inventing the art of sculpture and magical powers of animating statues, and whose origin seems to have been oriental.
 The location of Daedalus at this time, however, seems to be a much later elaboration of the tradition, and it is more plausible that he was a sculptor from the 7th century BC, if indeed he existed at all.
 Recent studies have also pointed to the possibility that there may have been two Daedaluses: one a Minoan architect-builder, and the other a sculptor of the early Archaic or Orientalizing period, also sometimes called Dedalic in his honor.

 Later, the Mycenaean culture dominated mainland Greece, which left imposing stone buildings and sophisticated gold grave goods, found especially in Tiryns, Argos, Troy and Mycenae.
 The palatial architecture remaining at these archaeological sites demonstrates an advanced degree of skill in the handling of stone, and its constructive scheme later gave rise to the Greek temple design.
 At Mycenae there are some of the earliest examples of Greek architectural sculpture, particularly well achieved in the Lion Gate, where two stylized lions, with clean, vigorous lines, stand symmetrically over the lintel of the palace entrance.
 The Lion Gate, however, because of its large dimensions, is an exception, as is a polychrome terracotta woman's head that may be part of one of the earliest examples of life-size cult statuary found from Greece.
 The other Mycenaean finds are generally tiny terracotta pieces.
 Given the scarcity of more complete evidence, it is difficult to make generalizations about sculptural practice among them, and despite their skill with metals, especially precious metals, praised by Homer in vivid descriptions, no bronze sculptural relics from this period survive.